vermiceli/nes-contra-us/README.md

 This repository contains an annotated disassembly of the _Contra_ (US) NES ROM and the build script(s) to reassemble the assembly into a byte-for-byte match of the game.
-This repo also contains supplemental documentation, diagrams, scripts, and tools to further understand the game.
+This repo also contains supplemental documentation, diagrams, scripts, and tools to help further understand the game.

 A special thanks goes to Trax.
 This project would not have gotten started without the amazing initial disassembly by him for his [Revenge of the Red